Articles in this section

 What is the FormatDateTime() function?

 FormatDateTime() is a function that formats dates and times according to a date format and language.
-FormatDateTime() can be used with two different syntaxes depending if a date object is already being utilized, or if a text value should be translated into a date object first (typically the case when using external systems).
+FormatDateTime() can be used with two different syntaxes depending if a date object is already being used, or if a text value should be translated into a date object first (typically the case when using external systems).

-FormatDateTime() logic
+FormatDateTime() logic - date objects

 Syntax {{FormatDateTime(Date, Format, Language)}}